openfga/vscode-ext/README.md

 	- Open an `OpenFGA` file in the editor
 	- Open the `Command Pallette` using Ctrl+Shift+P (Windows) or Command+Shift+P (OSX)
 	- Select `OpenFGA: Transform DSL to JSON`
-	- A new tab will open with the tranformed code
+	- A new tab will open with the transformed code

 ![Prompt to execute OpenFGA: Transform DSL to JSON command](resources/transform-command-select.png)